humaon/videoLibrary/README.md

 # USE THE VIDEO LIBRARY
 ```
-Now you are ready to use the library.First of all you have to register as a user to add video to the library.
+Now you are ready to use the library.
+First of all you have to register as a user to add video to the library.
 You can register via hit the following that post route-
 {base_url}/api/register
 You have to provide these fields as a from data for registration-